Answers to all your questions about visiting Roatan, staying at Barefoot Cay and diving with Barefoot Divers!

 A. Not unless you prefer to.
 With the direct flights to Roatan, it’s not necessary to come through Honduras via San Pedro Sula.

 Q. How far is Barefoot Cay from the airport?
+Where is the resort located on the island?

 Q. Where would we get a rental car?